xyu40/m1_mac_config/README.md

 - As of now, “pip install --user --upgrade git+http://github.com/pyglet/pyglet@pyglet-1.5-maintenance”
 ##### PyTorch
 - Follow the issue here: https://github.com/pytorch/pytorch/issues/48145
-- In the above link, people built wheel for python 3.8 and 3.9, though I have not been able to built one
+- In the above link, people have built wheel for python 3.8 and 3.9 which you can use (CPU only, OpenMP disabled).

 ### Vim
-- Install vim-plug as usual
+- Install vim-plug as usual.
-- Create .vimrc as you like it
+- Create .vimrc as you like it (a sample one is attached).
-- Install node via nvm (node version manager) if you would like to use neoclide/coc.nvim plug (coc-nvim)
+- Install node via nvm (node version manager) if you would like to use neoclide/coc.nvim plug (coc-nvim).
 - curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.37.2/install.sh | bash
 - nvm install v15
-- If using coc-neovim, open up a .py file and install coc python “CocInstall coc-python”
+- If using coc-nvim, open up a .py file and install coc python “CocInstall coc-python”.

 ### VS code